Ignatius Aphrem II: Support for Syria

-He undertook a pastoral visit to India from 7–19 February 2015.
-He consecrated churches like St Mary's Church in Marady, St Peter's Church in Peechanikkadu, St George Monastery in Malecruz, St Thomas Church in Madras (Chennai) etc. which are under Jacobite Syrian orthodox Church.
+In April 2018, Ignatius Aphrem II, together with Greek Orthodox Patriarch John X of Antioch and Youssef Absi of the Melkite Greek Catholic Church issued a strong condemnation of the 2018 missile strikes against Syria.
+In their statement, they wrote that the bombings "were clear violations of the international laws and the UN Charter", and that the "unjust aggression encourages the terrorist organizations and gives them momentum to continue in their terrorism."
+The churches called on the United Nations Security Council and other churches in Syria to condemn the aggression, and saluted the Syrian Arab Armed Forces for protecting the country.

+Aphrem II has previously been vocal about lifting the international sanctions against Syria, including a New Year's address around 2022 in Austria.

+In the wake of the 2025 massacres of Syrian Alawites, Aphrem II issued a statement alongside John X of Antioch and Youssef Absi condemning the violence.
+In the statement, they wrote of the “dangerous escalation of violence, brutality, and killings, resulting in attacks on innocent civilians, including women and children." and called for a relaxation of conditions to further the stable transition of the country.

 Styles

 The titulary of patriarchs is somewhat complex and changeable.
 He is often called "His Holiness", a special distinction given to the leaders of some churches (ܩܕܝܫܘܬܗ Qaddišuṯeh, قداسة Qadāsa).
 This is often then followed by the unique Syriac title Mor (ܡܪܝ), often doubled to Moran Mor (ܡܪܢ ܡܪܝ).
 The title, in its singular form, literally means "my lord", and is given to all male saints and bishops.
-The term Moran means "our lord", and, used alone refers only to Jesus Christ, but is combined with Mor in the titles of patriarchs.
+The term Moran means "our lord", and when used alone refers only to Jesus Christ, but is combined with Mor in the titles of patriarchs.
 Patriarchs are addressed as either Mor or Moran Mor.

 Patriarchs take the patriarchal name Ignatius in honor of the martyr Ignatius of Antioch, starting with the accession of Ignatius Behnam of Hadl in 1445.
-Ignatius Aphrem II chose a different spelling of the name Ignatius by omitting the Syriac letter olaph from the spelling of the "a" vowel.
 This is followed by the patriarch's personal monastic name Aphrem, and the regnal number "II" to distinguish him from Ignatius Aphrem I Barsoum.
-Ignatius Aphrem II does not use his family name, "Karim", in his patriarchal title, although he is informally referred to as "Ignatius Aphrem II Karim".

-The patriarch is Patriarch of Antioch, to which is added "and All the East" as that see governs the church in the east.
-He is also Supreme Head of the Church, a similar title to those used by other denominational leaders.
+The patriarch is officially known as the Patriarch of Antioch, to which is added "and All the East" as that see governs the church in the east.
+He is also termed as the Supreme Head of the Church, a similar title to those used by other denominational leaders.